istio/istio.io/content/en/docs/setup/_index.md

     - Installation YAML files for Kubernetes in `install/kubernetes`
     - Sample applications in `samples/`
-    - The `istioctl` client binary in the `bin/` directory. `istioctl` is used when manually injecting Envoy as a sidecar proxy.
+    - The [`istioctl`]((/docs/reference/commands/istioctl) client binary in the `bin/` directory. `istioctl` is used when manually injecting Envoy as a sidecar proxy.

-1. Add the `istioctl` client to your `PATH` environment variable, on a macOS or Linux system:
+1. Add the `istioctl` client to your path, on a macOS or Linux system:

     {{< text bash >}}
     $ export PATH=$PWD/bin:$PATH
     {{< /text >}}

-1. You can enable the [auto-completion option](/docs/ops/troubleshooting/istioctl#enabling-auto-completion) when working with a bash or ZSH console.
+1. You can optionally enable the [auto-completion option](/docs/ops/troubleshooting/istioctl#enabling-auto-completion) when working with a bash or ZSH console.

 ## Installing Istio